-Air China has a team of pilots and flight attendants with excellent technical training, a precise work style and good service skills.
-Air China’s award-winning pilot team has received many prizes such as the “ICAO Medal of Honor", "National Safe Production Advanced Unit", and the "Pilot Example of Safe Flight".
-The team has created a world-class flight safety record: completing a successful polar flight, creating a miraculous 51-year safe flight record (starting from 1965) by mastering the tough Chengdu - Lhasa route, once regarded as a “restricted air zone” by the international civil aviation industry (a route that is recognized worldwide for its difficult flight conditions), and by performing successful night flights to Lhasa in 2008.
-Its cabin crew team demonstrates its internationalization with the addition of Japanese, Korean and German flight attendants who are professional and dedicated.
-They are the best friends to passengers in the blue sky.
-They consistently put forward the "Four Cs” service of Credibility, Convenience, Comfort and Choice.
-The quality of their service has been acclaimed by passengers.
+7 .
+Air China has a team of pilots and flight attendants with excellent business skills, precise work methods and good service delivery.
+Its award-winning flight team has received many honors, including the “ICAO Medal of Honor,” “National Safe Production Advanced Unit,” and “Safe Flight Model Organization.”
+The team has set world-class flight safety records: completing a successful polar flight, creating a miraculous 56-year safe flight record (beginning in 1965) on the Chengdu - Lhasa route, which was once regarded as a “restricted air zone” by the international civil aviation industry due to its universally acknowledged degree of flight difficulty, and performing successful night flights in 2008.
+The cabin crews include a wide range of nationalities, and professional and dedicated Japanese, South Korean, German, Russian, Thai, and Italian flight attendants have joined the teams.
+They are a passenger’s best friend in the sky.
+They continue to provide passengers with "Four Cs” service: Credibility, Convenience, Comfort and Choice.
+The quality of their service is consistently praised by passengers.